As heard from the Instagram Posse, E-mails and comments on articles, we address the FAQs here.

 - Caption – Use the main ones that Lumos is reading that apply to the photo.
 For instance, if Lumos reads “ocean,” perhaps talk about the “ocean” waves.
 “I got to thinking recently about the “ocean” waves you go through in life based on xyz recent experience…” or relate to whatever you are wanting to talk about in the caption.
 (Clearly people standing is not a category).

 - Hashtags – Use the parent categories Lumos reads along with your hashtag strategy.
 Then add relevant hashtags that fall under the parent category as talked about above and as it applied to your hashtag strategy.
 Our Guide 4 in Instagram Decoded outlines a specific hashtag strategy that still works with this- it’s just a matter of now knowing how to better categorize the hashtags you are picking to use.

 Q. Do you have a full list of the current banned hashtags so we know what we definitely can’t use?

 A. Yes, it’s here.
 The list is growing.
 Last week there were 38,500 banned hashtags, this week there are 51,100!

 Q. What is the tool you can read to see which categories Facebook’s vision platform, Lumos, is seeing in the photos?

-A. Facebook computer vision tags add-on for CHROME only.
+A. Facebook computer vision tags add-on for FIREFOX only.

 OK, that’s a wrap for now.
 Feel free to ask additional questions and we’ll get to them as soon as we can (though we will not be addressing one off “can you tell me how I can optimize this photo, please”) types of questions.